Strategy & Architecture / Security Architecture

 SecArch-as-a-Service

-A senior security architect costs $180,000–$250,000 per year to hire permanently.
-Most organisations don't need that capacity full-time — they need deep security architecture expertise available when design decisions are being made, when projects are running, and when their security posture needs to evolve.
+A senior cybersecurity architect costs $180,000--$250,000 per year to hire permanently.
+Most organisations don't need that capacity full-time -- they need deep security architecture expertise available when design decisions are being made, when projects are running, and when their security posture needs to evolve.

-SecArch-as-a-Service gives you a dedicated Cliffside security architect on a fractional or time-bound basis.
-Your architect knows your environment, attends your key meetings, and is available when you need them — without the overhead of a full-time hire.
+SecArch-as-a-Service gives you a dedicated Cliffside cybersecurity architect on a fractional or time-bound basis.
+Your architect knows your environment, attends your key meetings, and is available when you need them -- without the overhead of a full-time hire.

-A security architect embedded for the life of a specific project — from discovery through to delivery.
+A cybersecurity architect embedded for the life of a specific project, from discovery through to delivery.
 Fixed scope, fixed cost, full security architecture coverage for the duration.
 Ends when the project ends.

-Access to a senior security architect for design reviews, architecture decisions, and second opinions — drawn down as needed.
+Access to a senior cybersecurity architect for design reviews, architecture decisions, and second opinions, drawn down as needed.
 No retainer, no minimum commitment.
 Available when a decision needs a qualified view.

 Know what you're